blynn/pbc/pbcwin/README.txt

         attempting to build the solution.

 This is the Visual C++ version of the PBC library.
-It is capable of compiling the core library in shared or dynamic versions.
-Only 32-bit builds are supported due to limitations in PBC itself.
+It is capable of compiling the core library in shared or dynamic, and 32- or 64-bit versions.
 The Visual C++ solution is also able to compile the various binaries included with PBC, but only shared library configurations are provided for these binaries.
 These projects were created using Visual C++ 2013.

 DIRECTORIES